 Step 1 Reduce Reduce the amount of waste being created. e.g. Using real nappies instead of disposables. e.g. Buy products with less packaging.
 Step 2 Re-use Re-use items instead of throwing them away. e.g. Donating unwanted clothing to charity. e.g. Re-using bottles and jars.
-Step 3 Recycle or Compost Recycle or compost items so they can be made into other products. e.g. Paper / Glass can be recycled into new products. e.g. Garden waste can create a nutrient rich mulch for gardens.
-Step 4 Recover Recover value from the remaining waste. e.g. Waste can be processed in energy-from-waste plants to produce electricity. e.g. Landfill gas can be collected and used for energy Step 5 Disposal Disposal is the last resort and is only to be undertaken when as much waste as possible (or practical) has been reused, recycled and recovered. e.g. Waste to landfill.
+Step 3 Recycle other products.
+Compost e.g. Paper / Glass of e.g. Garden waste Recycle or compost items so they can be made into other products. e.g. Paper / Glass can be recycled into new products. e.g. Garden waste can create a nutrient rich mulch for gardens.
+Step 4 Recover value from the remaining e.g. Waste can be processed in plants to produce electricity.
+Recover value from the remaining waste. e.g. Waste can be processed in energy-from-waste plants to produce electricity. e.g. Landfill gas can be collected and used for energy Step 5 Disposal Disposal is the last resort and is only to be undertaken when as much waste as possible (or practical) has been reused, recycled and recovered. e.g. Waste to landfill.